 - Accounting for estimation error in the inputs

 - Accounting firm for taxes in the taxable accounts

 All the principles behind this investment strategy are based on a simple philosophy which is to use real-world evidence and systematic decision making to increase the value of customer assets.
 The portfolio construction process is built on years of research that trickle down to the selection of specific asset classes.

 One thing that stands out about Betterment is their limited asset mix, as they do not offer alternative investments such as real estate and natural resources.
 Out of their blend, three represent value stocks that are dedicated to large, mid and small-cap U.S. stocks.
 These stocks trade at a lower price than what is indicated, something that goes a long way to reduce the costs and increase returns in the long run.

 Signing up for Personal Capital is free.
 The service model is designed to upgrade you from the financial management service to premium wealth management after you gain more control over your money.

-Due to this, all the financial management tools are free, but once your assets hit the $100,000 mark, someone will call you to explain why you might be interested in the premium wealth management services.
+Due to this, all the financial management tools are free, but once your assets hit the $100,000 mark, someone will call you to explain why you might be interested in the premium or private wealth management services.

 On the premium side, you pay a commission of your total assets annually.
 This covers the cost of accessing a human advisor who will offer you investment management services and other financial planning services.